ptoche/piketty/slidify/lectures/Chapter 02/index.md

 - It is useful to decompose economic growth:
 - **total growth $=$ population growth $+$ per capita output growth**
 - While population growth has declined dramatically, it is still an important engine of growth for the world as a whole.
-- In 2013–2014, world economic growth is about 3.5%, thanks to catch-up growth in emerging countries and world population growth of about 1%.
-World output per capita grew at about 2%.
+- In 2010-2015, world economic growth has averaged about 3%, with world population growth accounting for about 1% &mdash; world output per capita growth has averaged about 2%.

 ---